 Quakers founded and operated at least 30 day schools and boarding schools on Indigenous nations’ lands beginning as early as 1796.
 After 1819, when the “Indian Civilization Act” was passed by Congress, some received federal funds.
-Collaboration with the federal government after 1869, with the launching of President Grant’s “Peace Policy.”
+Collaboration with the federal government increased after 1869, with the launching of President Grant’s “Peace Policy.”

 The Peace Policy was initiated in the wake of the Civil War, when the federal government faced continuing wars to drive away or “contain” Native peoples.
 President Grant’s plan, strongly supported by Quakers and other Christian bodies, was to assimilate Native peoples into the ways of White settlers, by instructing their children to leave traditional ways behind.